react-navigation/react-navigation.github.io/versioned_docs/version-7.x/shared-element-transitions.md

 });
 ```

+`sharedTransitionTag` is a string that has to be unique in the context of a single screen, but has to match elements between screens.
+This prop allows Reanimated to identify and animate the elements, similarly to the [`key`](https://react.dev/learn/rendering-lists#keeping-list-items-in-order-with-key) property, which tells React which element in the list is which.

 ## Customizing the transition

 By default, the transition animates the `width`, `height`, `originX`, `originY` and `transform` properties using `withTiming` with a 500 ms duration.
 You can easily customize `width`, `height`, `originX`, and `originY` props.
 Customizing `transform` is also possible but it's far beyond the scope of this guide.